OidLife/Windows.Defender/README.md

 # Windows Defender
 Windows Defender - Allow the OPIOID Wallet

+Many times, Windows protection will detect an .exe file as a virus.
+Please see below on assistance.
+AS ALWAYS, scan your computer with a reputible virus program.

 ## You should add `opioid-qt.exe` as an exclusion in Windows Defender
 ### Locate where you have downloaded and/or extracted the .zip files.
 * Note: Check your downloads folder